Forgetting where you placed your keys or struggling to recall someone’s name are rites of passage for many of us as we age.

 Never drinking a drop of booze is deemed most likely to protect memory from declining as the years roll on.

-In the study, researchers note that the more healthy lifestyle factors on this list a person pursues, the better off they are likely to be:
+In the study, researchers note that the more of the healthy lifestyle factors on this list a person pursues, the better off they are likely to be:

 “Although each lifestyle factor contributed differentially to slowing memory decline, our results showed that participants who maintained more healthy lifestyle factors had a significantly slower memory decline than those with fewer healthy lifestyle factors.”